nanobox-io/nanobox-docs/source/providers/create/index.html.md

 5. Both virtual machines and bare metal machine work as long as the OS isn't sharing a kernel (The host can't be a docker container).

+###### OpenAPI Specification

+The API documented below is also formalized in [an OpenAPI spec](openapi-spec.json) which you can develop and test against.
+Note, however, that this document is the authoritative source: if the spec file disagrees with anything below, the spec file is out of date.
+Please [let us know](https://github.com/nanobox-io/nanobox-docs/issues) if you find any such inconsistencies, though!

 ## API

 * [Gathering Metadata](#meta)